Palma holidays 2019 / 2020

 Palma, the thriving capital city of Majorca in the Balearic Islands, is steeped with culture, offers a varied nightlife and possesses an atmosphere of intrigue and excitement.
-Holidays in Palma are suited to everyone.
+Holidays in Palma de Mallorca are suited to everyone.
 Couples visiting the city are sure to get lost in the narrow, almost Tunisian streets surrounding the great cathedrals and castles, families will enjoy the melting pot of Mediterranean and Middle Eastern influences around the island’s capital and individuals will watch the world go by as they unwind in one of many open top cafes.
-Palma, as the thriving capital city of Majorca in the Balearic Islands, is a dynamic, cosmopolitan destination that is sure to bring a spark to your getaway.
+Everyone is bound to find some peace and relaxation in Palma's all inclusive hotels.
+If you're looking for a cheap holiday to Palma, there is lots to see and do, so have a look at our top Palma hotels.
+As the thriving capital city of Majorca in the Balearic Islands, it's a dynamic, cosmopolitan destination that is sure to bring a spark to your getaway.

 Palma City is an amalgamation of Arab, Roman and Jewish influences.
 Although much of the older architecture is long gone, the many Roman alleyways are sure to lead to secret steals.
 If you like walking around to get a feel for the place, you’re sure to find a medieval church on one corner and book stalls on the next.
 This isn’t a faraway sleepy Spanish destination; it has history but is very up to date with its thriving bars and varied restaurants.
 There are many religious places of worship within a short walking distance of one another, including the Church of Santa Eulària, the Convent and the Church of Santa Magdalena in the north of the city.
 The Old Quarter captivates with its majestic Gothic cathedral, La Seu, which is undoubtedly the city of Palma’s architectural icon.
 For those wanting to unwind with a golf course and scenic views, an apartment might be more up your street.
 Apartments in La Bonanova are only ten minutes away from the capital, making it the perfect location if you’d like to stay outside of the city’s hustle and bustle, yet still within easy reach should you wish to explore all that it has to offer.